-- 2. Complete the following mandatory fields to define the overall details of a form: - Business Process The business process associated with the form you are creating. - Name The name of the form. - Description A description for the form. - Delivery method The way the form will be delivered.
+- 2. Complete the following mandatory fields to define the overall details of a form: - Business process The business process that the form relates to.
+The business process name must be unique. - Name The name of the form. - Description A description for the form. - Delivery method The way the form will be delivered.
 Select Queue, Email, or both if required.